simulatine/100DaysOfCode/_posts/2020-05-07-My-First-Blog-Post.md

 ---
 layout: post
-title:  "100 Days of Code"
+title:  "My First Post: Getting Started"
 ---

-# My First Post: Getting Started

-May 2020.
 Along with most of the world, I've been stuck in lockdown for weeks, with no end in sight.
 So I've decided to use this time to learn some new skills.

 I have used Python on and off for 15 years, but always as a hobby,